 Try to accept help when it's offered.
-It can be hard to think of someone else looking after the person you do most of the caring for, particularly if you're looking after your partner or parent.
-You may feel like you're letting them down, but that's not the case.
+It can be hard to think of someone else looking after the person you do most of the caring for - particularly if that person is a partner or parent.
+You might feel like you're letting them down, but that's not the case.

 You don't need to wait for help to be offered, though.
 Consider asking friends and family to take on certain activities, like doing the shopping, popping round for half an hour so you can go out, or just calling every now and then for a chat.
 It can be a great opportunity for them to spend some time with the person you care for.
-People often like being told how they can help.
+Sometimes, people want to help but aren't sure how - so telling them what would be useful can work well.

 If you care for someone from a distance, perhaps their neighbours or local friends could step in from time to time.
-You could also use a mobile phone app to coordinate care with friends and family, such as the app Jointly, created by Carers UK (page 54).
+You could use a mobile phone app to coordinate care with friends and family, such as Jointly, created by Carers UK (page 54).

-Sometimes it's not easy to talk to people about how they can help, as you may not know yourself what it is you need - you might feel nervous or annoyed at having to ask, or worried they'll think you're suggesting they don't care.
-We have some more information on pages 16-17 that can help you plan what to say.
+Sometimes it can feel tricky to talk to others about how they can help.
+You might not know yourself what it is you need, you might feel annoyed you're having to ask, or you might worry they'll think you're suggesting they don't care.
+We have some information on pages 16-17 that can help you plan what to say.